Bullying, Discrimination and Harassment

 - Reach out for help - especially to close friends and family who can support you

 - Report the behaviour - especially if it's escalating.
-Speak Up are here to help and provide advice and support
+Safer Community are here to help and provide advice and support

 - Ask people not to forward on bullying posts - repeatedly viewing offensive material can have ongoing impacts, including putting your mental health at risk